-The Shire President declared the meeting open at 4.30pm and welcomed the public gallery.
+The Shire President is to declare the meeting open and welcome the public gallery.

-The Shire President to acknowledged the traditional custodians of the land, the Wardandi and Bibbulmun people, paying respects to Elders past, present, and emerging.
+The Shire President to acknowledge the traditional custodians of the land, the Wardandi and Bibbulmun people, paying respects to Elders past, present, and emerging.

 2. ATTENDANCE/APOLOGIES: